Costs in English law: Comparison with other countries

-The law of costs is often known as the English rule.

-The situation contrasts with that in the U.S. where legal fees may be sought only if the parties agree by contract before the litigation, or if some special act or statute allows the successful party to seek such fees, the American rule.
+The law of costs is often known as the English rule and is contrasted with the American rule—the general rule in the United States that legal fees may be sought only if the parties agree by contract before the litigation, or if some special act or statute allows the successful party to seek such fees.
 Federal district court and Court of Appeals judges award costs to the prevailing party under Federal Rules of Civil Procedure.

-Generally, state court judges have no common law right to award such fees against the losing party.
+Generally, U.S. state court judges have no common law right to award such fees against the losing party.
 It has been suggested that the American rule contributes to making the U.S. a litigious society.
 Individuals have little to lose beyond filing fees and a retainer to start a lawsuit, and they are not at risk of having to pay their opponent's fees if they lose.

 Conversely, the English rule has been criticised.
 Critics point out that it potentially hinders access to justice by increasing the risks of litigation—both by setting up the risk of having to pay both parties' full costs in the event of losing, and by creating incentives for parties to sink increasing resources into their cases to win the action and avoid paying fees, thereby increasing the overall cost-risk of litigation.
 This strategy cannot succeed under the American rule.

+A Canadian example is Max Sonnenberg Inc. v.
+Stewart, Smith (1986), an Alberta decision clarifying the distinction between ordinary cost awards and indemnity (“solicitor-client”) costs, and setting out when enhanced costs orders are appropriate.

 The German costs rule, which allows for fixed recoverable costs, avoids this unfortunate consequence of full-fees recovery.

+The difference between the English and American rules has been the subject of considerable academic discussion, including attempts to try to build economic models to determine the effect of the rules on claimant behaviour.

 Hong Kong generally follows the English Rule.